astropy/astropy/docs/io/votable/index.rst

 defines a syntax to map VOTable data to any model serialised in VO-DML (Virtual Observatory Data Modeling Language).
 This annotation schema operates as a bridge between data and the models.
 It associates both column/param metadata and data from the VOTable to the data model elements (class, attributes, types, etc.).
-It also brings up VOTable data or metadata that were possibly missing in the table e.g. coordinate system description, or curation tracin.
+It also brings up VOTable data or metadata that were possibly missing in the table, e.g., coordinate system description, or curation tracing.
 The data model elements are grouped in an independent annotation block complying with the MIVOT XML schema which is added as an extra resource above the TABLE element.
 The MIVOT syntax allows to describe a data structure as a hierarchy of classes.